CANTON Neighboring school districts Potsdam and Canton have something in common that neither community will be celebrating.

 It might be time to call their bluff and say we cant pay our bills, Mr. Burnett said.

-Mr. Gregory said the other revenue options raising property taxes, cutting staff and programs, and commiting significant money from reserve funds are no longer viable options.
+Mr. Gregory said the other revenue options raising property taxes, cutting staff and programs, and committing significant money from reserve funds are no longer viable options.

 Theyve been used in the past to close budget gaps, but reserves are down and a total of 100 jobs have been cut at the two districts.
 Erasing the projected gap at Canton with property taxes alone would require a tax increase of 30.8 percent, while Potsdam would require a 21.2 percent hike.